Welcome to the Blue Ridge Highlander...Your Guide to the Best the Blue Ridge - Smoky Mountains have to offer

 at Chimney Rock State Park

-February 2nd - Groundhog Day
+Greta the Groundhog Day

-Grady's official prediction is that Spring is just around the corner.
-At 10:30 am February 2nd, Grady the Groundhog from Chimney Rock will come out of his den and look for a shadow.
+At 10:30 am February 2nd, Greta the Groundhog from Chimney Rock will came out of her den DID NOT SEE HER SHADOW!

 Groundhog day is the halfway point between Winter Solstice and Spring Equinox .
 According to folklore, if it's cloudy when a groundhog emerges from its burrow, he will stay out and wander around, signifying winter is on it's way out.
 If it is sunny and the groundhog see his shadow he will retreat back into its burrow, signifying six more weeks of winter.